MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-management-overview.md

 Milestones
 ----------

-Milestones are part of the case definition and keeps track of important achievement for a case instance.
+Milestones are part of the case definition and keep track of important achievement for a case instance.
 Some characteristics are:

 - Milestone can use Case File information as a condition to trigger

-- Only then milestone is completed, it will follow to next node.
+- Only when a milestone is completed, it will follow to next node.
 Milestones don't implement any functionality.

 - Initial milestones usually are marked to autostart, Adhoc Autostart.
 This means that Milestones don't need a start node to activate.